Probabilistic Contraction Analysis of Iterated Random Operators

 \subsection{Proof Technique}

-In order to prove the above theorem, we show that error $E^n_k$ is stochastically dominated\footnote{We refer the reader to \cite{shaked2007} for definitions about stochastic dominance and related concepts.
-Specifically, given two random variables $X$ and $Y$ defined on the same probability space, we say that $X$ stochastically dominates $Y$ if $\pr{X>q} \geq \pr{Y>q}$ for all $q\in\Re$.} by a Markov chain constructed over the space of natural numbers.
-We prove that if $n$ is sufficiently high, then the dominating Markov chain has an invariant distribution, which allows us to compute an upper bound on the probability of asymptotic error to be greater than some specified threshold.
+Given two random variables $X$ and $Y$ defined on the same probability space, $X$ stochastically dominates $Y$ if $\pr{X>q} \geq \pr{Y>q}$ for all $q\in\Re$ \cite{shaked2007}.
+To prove Theorem \ref{thm:hatt}, we show that the error $E^n_k$ is stochastically dominated by a scaled version of a Markov chain constructed over the space of natural numbers.
+We prove that if $n$ is sufficiently large, then the dominating Markov chain has an invariant distribution, which allows us to compute an upper bound on the probability of asymptotic error to be greater than $\kappa$.
 Through this approach, we can also compute the rate of convergence as $n\rightarrow\infty$.
 We now introduce some notation and proof technique in greater details below.